-- Earliest NOL.
+- 2 Earliest Prior Year NOL.
 Entries for this section are repeated for subsequent NOLs. - a Year of loss.
 Enter the 4-digit year that the NOL was created.
 The year must be prior to the current tax year. - b Code (see instructions).
 This entry serves different purposes depending on your entry for Type on line c.
-It must always be 2, 4, 6, or 9 digits long, as follows: - 2-digit disaster code.
-If the Type on line c is DIS, you must enter the 2-digit code that identifies the specific disaster, as given in the table titled Declared Disasters in the FTB 2017 Instructions for Form FTB 3805 V. If the disaster is not listed in this table, then it is not an eligible President-declared and/or Governor-declared disaster. - 4-digit SIC Code.
-If the Type on line c is NB or ESB, you must enter the 4-digit SIC Code from the Standard Industrial Classification Manual. - 6-digit agricultural activity code.
+It must always be 2, 3, 4, 6, or 9 digits long, as follows: - 2-digit or 3-digit disaster code.
+If the Type on line c is DIS, you must enter the 2-digit code that identifies the specific disaster, as given in the table of Declared Disasters on pages 3 and 4 of the FTB 2019 Instructions for Form FTB 3805V.
+If the disaster is not listed in this table, then it is not an eligible President-declared and/or Governor-declared disaster.
+Since Part III, line 2, applies only to prior year disasters, the only valid entries here are 24 through 108, for disasters in 2004 through 2018.
+(Deductions for disasters prior to 2004 have expired.) - 4-digit SIC code.
+If the Type on line c is NB or ESB, you must enter the 4-digit SIC Code from the Standard Industrial Classification Manual.

+- 6-digit agricultural activity code.
 If the Type on line c is GEN and the business is a farming enterprise, you must enter the 6-digit agricultural activity code from Part IV of IRS Schedule F (Form 1040). - 9-digit FEIN.
 If the Type on line c is GEN and the business is not a farming enterprise, you must enter the 9-digit federal employer identification number (FEIN) for the business, If from a pass-through entity, use the entity's FEIN. - c Type (GEN, NB, ESB, or DIS).
 The NOL must be classified as one of four types: general (GEN), new business (NB), eligible small business (ESB), or declared disaster (DIS).
-Definitions and conditions for each of the types are detailed in the table titled NOL Carryover on the last page of the FTB 2017 Instructions for Form FTB 3805V. - d Initial loss.
+Definitions and conditions for each of the types are detailed in the table titled NOL Carryover on the last page of the FTB 2019 Instructions for Form FTB 3805V. - d Initial loss.
 Enter the NOL for the identified code and type for the year entered in line a.
-TIP: If there is only one prior NOL and you completed Part I, Section A, for the year in line a, this should be the amount on Part I, Section A, line 25, for that year's Form 3805V. - e Carryover from 2016.
+TIP: If there is only one prior NOL and you completed Part I, Section A, for the year in line a, this should be the amount on Part I, Section A, line 25, for that year's Form 3805V. - e Carryover from 2018.
 Enter the carryover to the current year from the prior-year Form 3805V for the identified NOL.
-This amount should be shown in column (h) of Part III, line 2, of the prior-year Form 3805V for this NOL code and type. - f Amount used in 2017. (auto-calc) Computed as the lesser of the amount on line e, above, and the previous available balance.
+This amount should be shown in column (h) of Part III, line 2, of the prior-year Form 3805V for this NOL code and type. - f Amount used in 2019. (auto-calc) Computed as the lesser of the amount on line e, above, and the previous available balance.
 For the earliest NOL, the previous available balance is Part III, line 1.
-But for all subsequent NOLs, the previous available balance is line g for the preceding NOL.

-- g Available balance. (auto-calc) Computed as the previous available balance less the amount on line f.
+But for all subsequent NOLs, the previous available balance is line g for the preceding NOL. - g Available balance. (auto-calc) Computed as the previous available balance less the amount on line f.
 As stated above, for the earliest NOL, the previous available balance is Part III, line 1.
-But for all subsequent NOLs, the available balance is line g for the preceding NOL. - h Carryover to 2018. [auto-calc] Computed as line e less line f, this is the part of this NOL that is carried over to the Form 3805V for next year.
+But for all subsequent NOLs, the available balance is line g for the preceding NOL. - h Carryover to 2020. (auto-calc) Computed as line e less line f, this is the part of this NOL that is carried over to the Form 3805V for next year.